JCGrnm/GoTouchGrass-/README.md

 3. Point it to train it first, take at least 5 pictures for grass and not grass, then let it predict your next pictures 🌿

 *Access to your webcam/camera is necesary for this project!
-**Please wait at least 5 sec before taking pictures, to activate MobileNet.
+**Please wait a few seconds before taking pictures, to activate MobileNet.

 ---